maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program gets the name of the terminal associated with the standard output (STDOUT) using ttyname.
-If ttyname returns a name, it prints "Terminal name: " followed by the name.*
+*In this example, the program gets the name of the terminal associated with the standard output (`STDOUT`) using `ttyname`.
+If `ttyname` returns a name, it prints "Terminal name: " followed by the name.*
-*If ttyname returns NULL, it prints "STDOUT is not a terminal.".*
+*If `ttyname` returns NULL, it prints "STDOUT is not a terminal.".*

 [Back to Summary](#summary)